Written by Editorial Team

-Constipation in babies is not a are issue.
+Constipation in babies is not a are an issue.
 However, the research and reports available on this topic are so contradicting that a reasonably worried mom of a possibly constipated baby would become more confused and worried after going through various websites.

 So our primary objective with this article is to expel your worries and clear your confusion.
-The main reason for all the misconceptions around your baby’s bowel movements is that there are no fixed “normal” scenarios.
+The main reason for all the misconceptions about your baby’s bowel movements is that there are no fixed “normal” scenarios.
 Just like every baby is unique, so are every baby’s pooping schedules.
 So let us look at some of the commonly asked questions around this.

 Your baby cannot obviously talk, so it is not possible for her to tell you that she is constipated.
-However, as a mother, you can keep a watch on her pooping schedules to arrive on a pattern that you may say is ‘normal’ for her.
+However, as a mother, you can keep a watch on her pooping scheduled to arrive on a pattern that you may say is ‘normal’ for her.
 Every baby’s pattern is different and unique, and depends on her activity levels and how quickly she digests food.

-You might be talking about constipation to someone who has a baby like your’s.
-And your cousin’s new born poops 5 times a day and you know that yours does only once in a week.
+You might be talking about constipation to someone who has a baby like yours.
+And your cousin’s newborn poops 5 times a day and you know that yours does only once in a week.
 So does this mean that your baby is constipated?
 Most likely, no.

 Firstly, you need to understand your baby’s gut.
 Does she poop after every single feed?
-Or she does it 3 times a day?
+Or she does do it 3 times a day?
 Once you are able to determine your baby’s poop schedule, you are more likely to come to a better conclusion.
 If a baby does not pass bowel 24 hours as per her regular schedule, you can say that the baby is slightly constipated.

-In order to determine the same, you will need to understand four key things here: frequency, color, form and comfort.
+In order to determine the same, you will need to understand four key things here: frequency, color, form, and comfort.

 Look for consistency in the bowel movements.
 Figure out what your baby’s “normal” schedule is (you would know this in a week or two after birth) and see if he/she varies from that.
 If you notice lesser than frequent bowel movements, he/she might be constipated (e.g.: your baby usually passes stool once in 2 days but he/she hasn’t passed one in 4 days)

-Hard, dry and very dark colored stools are signs of constipation.
-That said, the color and form of your baby’s poop varies with diet.
-Normal infant stools would be:
+Hard, dry, and very dark-colored stools are signs of constipation.
+That said, the color and form of your baby’s poop vary with diet.

 Even if your baby is passing stool only once in a week, he/she would be doing this comfortably, without much effort.
 This is because the stool would be soft.
 However, if the baby is constipated, the stool would be hard and more difficult to pass (no matter how frequent it is).
 If your baby looks like he/she is straining or is uncomfortable during defecation, this could indicate constipation